Starting Out

-In 1992, my mom put me in my first dance class.
-I wasn’t exactly thrilled, unsure of what to expect and mildly suspicious of the whole thing.
-But then we Lindy hopped and pas de bourrée’d our little hearts out, with Paula Abdul and Janet Jackson fully supporting the vibe.
-I was hooked.
+When I was in fifth grade, my mom put me in my first dance class.
+I was unsure of what to expect and mildly suspicious of the whole thing.
+But as we Lindy hopped and pas de bourrée’d our little hearts out, with Paula Abdul and Janet Jackson fully supporting the vibe, I was hooked.

-After graduating high school, I found myself surprisingly lost.
+After graduating, I found myself surprisingly lost.
 Dance had been the one thing I poured my time and attention into, yet I couldn’t imagine pursuing it professionally.
-So I stayed close without fully committing.
-I started teaching at a local studio and unexpectedly fell in love.
+I didn’t love being the center of attention and I didn’t want to move to New York City.
+So I stayed close without fully committing to anything.
+A former dance teacher had reached out and said she needed a teacher for her dance school.
+I was hesitant, never having taught or choreographed before.
+I wasn’t sure if dance was in my future.
+I took the job anyway, knowing that I needed to make money and unexpectedly fell in love.
 Witnessing others discover themselves through movement felt meaningful in a way I hadn’t anticipated.
+So I dove in head first.

-As I dove head first into teaching, I decided to pursue an undergraduate degree in dance.
+After a few gap years, I decided to pursue an undergraduate degree in dance, after all, that was the only job I seemed to enjoy and apparently was good at it.
 While still uncertain where this path would lead, I trusted that clarity would come through doing rather than deciding.

-In 2012, after a decade of teaching in private studios, I founded Jodie Randolph Dance as a home for research-driven, collaborative contemporary work.
-I wondered what it would be like to present work in a professional context.
+After a decade of teaching in private studios and graduating with a Bachelor’s degree in dance, I wanted to take my work to the next level.
+I founded Jodie Randolph Dance as a home for research-driven, collaborative contemporary work.
 It was a “build it as you fly it” experiment that took off before I could really catch my breath.

 In 2016, I chose to pursue my MFA in Choreography as a way to deepen my creative practice, which was expanding alongside my work as a teacher.
 That’s when everything went full throttle.